superluminar-io/fullstack-serverless-workshop/docs/static-hosting.md

 Now that we have created a frontend app, we want to add the infrastructure to deploy it.

-Create a new CloudFormation stack for the static hosting.
+It is hence time to create our first CloudFormation stack for the static hosting.
 The stack should include a S3 bucket for the assets, a CloudFront distributon and deployment steps to bundle the frontend assets.

 ### 🔎 Hints